kimnewzealand/Git-Resources/GitCommands.md

 + `git remote show <remote name>` shows which branch is automatically pushed to when you run git push while on certain branches.
 It also shows you which remote branches on the server you don't yet have, which remote branches you have that have been removed from the server, and multiple local branches that are able to merge automatically with their remote-tracking branch when you run git pull.
 + `git remote rename <remote name> <new remote name>` rename a remote
 + `git remote remove <remote name>` remove a remote
++ `git remote -v` lists the remotes that are configured

 Branches